 What to Put in Your Bin

-Every Massachusetts town and city with curbside collection or a drop-off center accepts the following items for recycling:
+Every Massachusetts town and city with curbside collection or a drop-off center accepts the following items for recycling, with the same restrictions:

-If you're not sure whether something belongs in your bin, find out by searching the Recyclopedia below or checking the Smart Recycling Guide at: RecycleSmartMA.org
+If you're not sure whether something belongs in your bin, search the Recyclopedia above or visit: RecycleSmartMA.org

 Recycling in Your Community